-The setting chosen for Cache Policy (A or B) affects access to RAIDsets and mirrorsets during the initial test only, and determines the cache mode the controller will use during initial test only.
+The setting chosen for Cache Policy (A or B) affects access to RAIDsets and Mirrorsets during the initial test only, and determines the cache mode the controller uses during initial test only.

-Initial Test begins when the controller is turned on and continues until the batteries charged, or up to ten hours.
-Initial testing includes a recharge of the battery after potential discharge during SHUT DOWN.
-Every four minutes, the software tests the batteries.
-Full caching operations begin when the batteries are fully charged.
+Initial Test begins when the controller is turned on and continues until the battery charged, or up to ten hours.
+Initial testing includes a recharge of the battery after potential discharge during shutdown.
+Every four minutes, the software tests the battery.
+Full caching operations begin when the battery is fully charged.

 Cache Policy A is the default setting.
-Cache Policy A and B apply only to a "low" battery situation during controller initialization until either:
+Cache Policy A and B apply only to a "low" battery from initialization until either:

 - 1. the battery becomes fully charged or - 2.
-10 hours elapse without the battery becoming fully charged (in this case, failed battery action is taken, as described in the Failed Battery Action, section of these notes.)
+10 hours elapse without the battery becoming fully charged (in this case, failed battery action is taken, as described in Failed Battery Action, in these release notes).

-Once a battery has become fully charged, Cache Policy A or B no longer applies, and regular periodic battery tests are performed.
+Once a battery has become fully charged, Cache Policy A and B no longer applies, and regular periodic battery tests are performed.